ACME Overview¶

 When a validation method starts, the client obtains an authorization value from the server (“authz”).

-For DNS-based methods, Let’s Encrypt checks for a TXT record in the form of
+For DNS-based methods of validating FQDN SANs, Let’s Encrypt checks for a TXT

-records for the domain.
+controls DNS records for the domain.

-For File-based methods such as webroot or standalone, Let’s Encrypt connects
+For file-based methods such as webroot or standalone, Let’s Encrypt connects

 to an IP address obtained by resolving the A record for the FQDN and requests a

-file from the web server at .well-known/acme-challenge/
+file from the web server at .well-known/acme-challenge/ underneath the

-directory.
+webroot directory.
 This file contains the authorization value.
 This proves

 that the person or system requesting the certificate controls web server for the